bakdata/hpi-ii-project-2022/README.md

 ### Kowl

-[Kowl](https://github.com/redpanda-data/kowl) is a web application that helps you manage and debug your Kafka/Redpanda workloads effortlessly.
+[Kowl](https://github.com/redpanda-data/kowl) is a web application that helps you manage and debug your Kafka workloads effortlessly.
 You can create, update, and delete Kafka resources like Topics and Kafka Connect configs.
 You can see Kowl's dashboard in your browser under http://localhost:8080.

 ### Elasticsearch